19hours/sg-statutes/Acts/Land Transport Authority of Singapore Act.md

 (iii) the charge imposed pursuant to the Parking Places Act [Cap.
 214] for the waiver of requirements imposed by or under that Act in relation to car parks;

-(iv) the proposed sums of successful bids for particular index marks and registration numbers for any type or category of vehicle; and
+(iv) the proposed sums of successful bids for particular index marks and registration numbers for any type or category of vehicle;

+[Act 17 of 2015 wef 01/09/2015]

 (v) all taxes, fees and charges collected by the Registrar of Vehicles under the Road Traffic Act [Cap.
-276] or any rules made thereunder which are not specified in the Second Schedule;
+276] or any rules made thereunder which are not specified in the Second Schedule; and

+[Act 17 of 2015 wef 01/09/2015]

+(vi) all composition sums and financial penalties under the Third‑Party Taxi Booking Service Providers Act 2015;

+[Act 17 of 2015 wef 01/09/2015]

 (s) to act as agent of the Government in vesting of land under the Street Works Act [Cap.
 320A];